THE FRUIT OF THE SPIRIT

 I have noticed during 53 years as a sincere Christian that those who make a success of this most wonderful, perilous way of life are those who keep on keeping on, not the most talented, the most intelligent, the ones who seem to have the most potential, but those who just keep on going forward.
 If they stumble and fall they get back up on their feet, take their forgiveness and their knocks, and keep on pushing on.

-We all can't be some great person in the Kingdom but we can keep on going ahead, patiently enduring suffering and not getting out of hand when some joy or success comes our way.
+We all can’t be some great person in the Kingdom, but we can keep on going ahead, patiently enduring suffering and not getting out of control when some joy or success comes our way.

-All of us—every one of us—can keep on keeping on.
+All of us — every one of us — can keep on keeping on.
+Let’s do it!

 What Paul means by kindness is revealed by its association with compassion, humility, gentleness, and patience.
 Also the idea of bearing with each other and forgiving grievances we have against one another.